 Standard vs. Full Height Backsplashes

-A full-height backsplash can give tile a fresh and modern look.
+A full-height backsplash can give tile a modern look.
 As the designer, you can play with different colors, patterns or textures to create a stunning ceiling-height backsplash.

-Full-height backsplashes are a great option to place between cooktops and vent hoods.
+Full-height backsplashes look especially stunning and dramatic when installed between cooktops and vent hoods.

 The Pros of the 4-Inch Backsplash